 I mean, it'd be a great country for Al-Qaeda to take over if they want to take everybody back to the 14th century, just go to North Korea and have fun.

-Um and so we can't do that.
+And so we can't do that.

 I mean, that would be such a war nobody wants to put up with.

-But we lived under an illusion for the longest time, uh, in part crafted by romantics in this country who have this love affair with Marxism and Leninism and Stalinism, uh, that the Soviet Union was far more powerful than it ever actually was.
+But we lived under an illusion for the longest time, in part crafted by romantics in this country who have this love affair with Marxism and Leninism and Stalinism, that the Soviet Union was far more powerful than it ever actually was.

 It was never more than a third world nation with a first world military.

-And there were those of us who knew this, those of us who reported this by media wasn't interested, because as they say they had this romantic notion that the Soviet Union was an equal to the United States and in fact offered a better potential for happiness and contentment and equality for all human beings than did the United States.
+Those of us who reported this, drive-by media wasn't interested, because as I say, they had this romantic notion that the Soviet Union was an equal to the United States, and in fact, offered a better potential for happiness and contentment and equality for all human beings than did the United States.

-Those people, by the way, with that perverted point of view still exist in this country today, many of them located in Hollywood, some located in Washington, others in San Francisco, others in Portland, some in Seattle, many of them in Boston.
+Many of them located in Hollywood, some located in Washington, others in San Francisco, others in Portland, some in Seattle, many of them in Boston.

-Um and I kid you not.
+And I kid you not.

 Now, so I don't want to make the same mistake.

-We we we know that they're working on it.
+We know that they're working on it.

 We know that they're allied with the Iranians.